risingwavelabs/risingwave-docs/docs/sql/system-catalogs/rw_catalog.md

  rw_user_secrets       | This table stores the encrypted passwords of all users in the database and is accessible exclusively to super users.|
  rw_users              | Contains information about users that are available in the database, including their unique IDs, names, and boolean flags indicating whether they are a superuser, whether they can create databases, whether they can create other users, and whether can log in.|
  rw_views              | Contains information about views that are available in the database, including their unique IDs, names, schema IDs, owner IDs, definitions, and more.|
- rw_worker_nodes       | Contains information about worker nodes that are available in the database, including their unique IDs, hostnames, ports, types, states, parallelism levels, and boolean flags indicating whether they are used for streaming, serving, or are unschedulable.|
+ rw_worker_nodes       | Contains information about worker nodes available in the database, such as meta nodes, compactor nodes, compute nodes, and frontend nodes.
+The detailed information includes their unique IDs, hostnames, ports, types, states, parallelism levels, boolean flags (indicating whether they are used for streaming, serving, or are unschedulable), kernel versions, memory, CPU, and uptime.|